-- Don’t impede team productivity with your prank.
+- Don’t impede team productivity with a prank.

 - Don’t accidentally sabotage a person’s work with a gag that frustrates them or gets in the way of them doing time-sensitive tasks.